The AES Corporation (AES) Shares Down Despite Recent Market Volatility

-The AES Corporation (NYSE: AES)’s stock price has decreased by -0.06 compared to its previous closing price of 25.10.
-Despite this, the company has seen a gain of 0.82% in its stock price over the last five trading days.
+The AES Corporation (NYSE: AES)’s stock price has decreased by -4.24 compared to its previous closing price of 24.29.
+Despite this, the company has experienced a -7.33% fall in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/08/22 that Green Hydrogen Gets Boost in the U.S. With $4 Billion Plant

 Is It Worth Investing in The AES Corporation (NYSE: AES) Right Now?